 Obstructive Sleep Apnea

-Prosthodontic Dental Group works with sleep apnea dental patients in the Sacramento area.
+Prosthodontic Dental Group works with sleep apnea dental patients in the Fair Oaks area.
 Obstructive Sleep Apnea is very common and if left untreated can cause individuals to stop breathing during their sleep for a minute or more.
 Each time this happens the brain will wake a person up for a moment in order to get them breathing again, which results in sleep being interrupted frequently and leaving the individual tired throughout the day.

 Obstructive Sleep Apnea

 If your bed partner notices that you snore or gasp for air regularly while sleeping, you may have Obstructive Sleep Apnea (OSA).
 Not everyone who snores has OSA.
 However, everyone who has OSA does snore.
 OSA is a condition in which people stop breathing for short periods, several times if not hundreds of times per night.
 Sleep apnea affects 13-17% of all adult Americans.
 Undetected sleep apnea is serious and can lead to obesity, diabetes, high blood pressure, heart attack, stroke and even death.
 Severe Obstructive Sleep Apnea can take 10 to 15 years off one's life.

 - If you are told by your bed partner that you snore or gasp for air during your sleep.

 - If you are tired and un-rested after sleep and need to take frequent naps.